CRUSVEDER/crusblog/content/posts/blog 18 Running Ai on your Local pc and Finetune it.md

 - **LangChain**: Build AI workflows (e.g., connect Ollama to a PDF parser).
 - **Docker**: Containerize your models for deployment.
 - **Ollama API**: Use `http://localhost:11434` to integrate with apps like Obsidian or VS Code.

 ---

-### **Final Thoughts**
-Running AI locally isn’t just for tech wizards.
-Tools like Ollama democratize access to powerful models, letting you experiment without limits.
-Whether you’re automating tasks, analyzing data, or just having fun, the key is to **start simple** and iterate.

-**Pro Tip**: Join the [Ollama Community](https://ollama.ai/community) to share models and troubleshoot.

-Now go forth and make that AI sing show tunes, write your emails, or whatever else you dream up! 🚀

----